Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Introduction

-The study of environmental effects in models of population genetics has been of active research in the previous years.
-However, in most of these models the environment favors always the same type of individuals while, in practice, the changing environmental situation favors sometimes one type, sometimes the other.
-In the present paper we are interested in a model where the L\'evy environment has two types of jumps: jumps that give a selective advantage to individuals of type $0$ and jumps that give a selective advantage to individuals of type $1$.
-Let us first describe the model in the setting of a finite population an explain how it is related to an SDE similar to \eqref{onesidedmodelsde}.
-We consider a haploid population of size $N$ with two types, type $0$ and type $1$, subject to random reproduction, and that evolves in a random environment.
-The environment is modeled by a Poisson point processes $(t_k,p_k,e_k)_{k \in I}$ on $[0,\infty) \times (0,1) \times \{0,1\}$ with intensity measure respectively $dt \times \mu$ where $dt$ stands for the Lebesgue measure on $[0,\infty)$ and $\mu$ is a measure on $(0,1) \times \{0,1\}$ that satisfies the integrability condition $\int_0^1 z \mu(dz,0) + \int_0^1 z \mu(dz,1) < \infty$.
-The individuals in the population undergo the following dynamic.
-Individuals of type $0$ reproduce at rate $1$, whereas individuals of type $1$ reproduce at rate $1+\sigma_N$, $\sigma_N\geq0$ (these include \textit{neutral reproductions} that occur at rate $1$ and \textit{selective reproduction} that occur at rate $\sigma_N$).
-In addition, at each time $t_k$ for $k \in I$, each individual of type $e_k$ reproduces with probability $p_k$, independently from the others.
+Consider a population of size $N$ with two types, type $0$ and type $1$, subject to random reproduction and environmental effects.
+The environment is modeled by a Poisson point process $(t_k,j_k)_{k \in I}$ on $[0,\infty) \times (-1,1)$ with intensity measure $dt \times \nu_N$, where $\nu_N$ is a finite measure on~$(-1,1)$.
+The population undergoes the following dynamic.
+Individuals of type $0$ reproduce (neutrally) at rate $1$.
+Type-$1$ individuals reproduce at rate $1+\sigma_N$, where $\sigma_N\geq0$.
+Here, the rate for \emph{neutral reproductions} is~$1$, and $\sigma_N$ for \emph{selective reproductions}.
+In addition, at each time $t_k$ for $k \in I$ such that $j_k >0$ (resp. $j_k <0$), each individual of type $0$ (resp. $1$) reproduces with probability $|j_k|$, independently from the others.
 At any reproduction time: (a) each individual produces at most one offspring which inherits the parent's type, and (b) if $n$ individuals are born, $n$ individuals are randomly sampled without replacement from the extant population to die, hence keeping the size of the population constant.
-For any $s \geq 0$ let us define $J_0(s) := \sum_{t_k \leq s ; e_k=0} p_k$ and $J_1(s) := \sum_{t_k \leq s ; e_k=1} p_k$.
-Clearly, $J_0$ and $J_1$ are two independent pure jump subordinators with jumps in $(0,1)$ and their L\'evy measures are respectively $\nu_0(dz) := \mu(dz,0)$ and $\nu_1(dz) := \mu(dz,1)$.
-Being given the environment $(t_k,p_k,e_k)_{k \in I}$ is equivalent to being given two independent subordinators $J_0$ and $J_1$ with jumps in $(0,1)$ so, for convenience, we refer to the couple $(J_0,J_1)$ as the environment.
-The jumps of $J_1$ give a selective advantage to individuals of type $1$, exactly as described above for the model \eqref{onesidedmodelsde}, and the jumps of $J_0$ give a selective advantage to individuals of type $0$, by a similar mechanism.
+For any $s \geq 0$, let $L^N(s) := -\sigma_N s + \sum_{k:\,t_k \leq s} j_k$.
+Clearly, $L^N$ is the sum of a compound Poisson process with jumps in $(-1,1)$ and of a non-positive drift (and is thus a L\'evy process).
+A trajectory of $L^N$ contains all the information on $(t_k,j_k)_{k \in I}$; therefore, for convenience, we also refer to $L^N$ as the environment.
+We see that positive (resp. negative) jumps of $L^N$ give a selective advantage to type $0$ (resp. $1$).